Figure and ground (media): Overview

 McLuhan believed that to fully grasp the impact of a new technology in regard to figure (medium) and ground (context), one must understand that the whole is greater than the sum of its parts.
 Neither piece is definitive without the other.
 His Understanding Media explores different grounds as they are structured by different media including print, radio, and television.

 Al Held, a well-known artist, exemplifies this idea in one of his paintings.
 The work is called The Big N and it "provides us with an introduction to the concepts of figure and ground."
 Looking at a glance, you might draw your attention to the black triangles.
 "Once you were given the name of the painting, however, the frame became linked to the figures, and an 'N' suddenly appeared."
 In understanding the work, it is important to look at the bigger picture.
 Al Held's painting is well known for its display of framing, or context, and its importance to the meaning of the overall situation.
 If either the frame or the painting itself were to change, the interpretation of the work might shift.
 Pertaining to media, we must look at both the figure and the ground to "understand [its] effects."
 The ground which media creates gives a context for human communication, and thus "directs human action in unique and important ways."

 McLuhan argued that we must study media in their historical context, particularly in relation to those technologies that preceded them.
-The present environment, itself made up of the effects of previous technologies, gives rise to new technologies, which, in turn, further shapes societies and individuals.
+The present environment, itself made up of the effects of previous technologies, gives rise to new technologies, which, in turn, further shape societies and individuals.

 Furthermore, all technologies have embedded within them their own assumptions about time and space.
 Again, the message conveyed by the medium can only be understood if the medium is concurrently analyzed with the environment in which it is used — and which, simultaneously, it effectively creates.
 McLuhan believed that an examination of the figure-ground relationship can offer a critical commentary on culture and society.

 Alternately, the idea of "figure" can also refer to content of a particular medium, while "ground" refers to the medium itself.
 McLuhan's aphorism "The medium is the message" can thus be read as an attempt to draw attention away from a preoccupation with the figure/message to a consideration of the importance of the ground/medium.